 This guide will show you how to make a dog house that keeps your pet warm and safe outside.
 You’ll learn about the right size, air flow, and insulation.
-With these steps, your dog’s home will be a cozy spot even in the coldest weather2.
+With these steps, your dog’s home will be a cosy spot even in the coldest weather.

 Key Takeaways